GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (119) .md

 **Range**: 3 yards

-**Effect**: You produce a shockwave of disresonate energy waves, which inflicts a sonic against evrything within range.
+**Effect**: You produce a shockwave of disresonate energy waves, which inflicts a sonic against everything else within range.
 You are vulnerable until the end of the round.

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's range by 1 yard.

-**Critical Failure**: You still produce the shockwave, but it suffers a -4 penalty to the attack roll, but you are also attacked while still being vulnerable until the end of the round.
+**Critical Failure**: You still produce the shockwave, but it suffers a -4 penalty to the attack roll and attacks you.
+You are still vulnerable until the end of the round, including when you are attacked by the spell.

 #### Vlepancy